Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 \subsection{Random Access}

 In the connection process a UE first attempts to connect to the BS it is initially registered to by requesting a connection through a random access channel.
 We assume a frequency division duplex transmission mode, where control and data traffic are transmitted and received simultaneously.
-Each UE generates a connection request with probability $p_{x}$.
-A connection is requested randomly in one of $L_{x}\leq t_{s}$ non-overlapping, time slotted control resources, unique to group $x\in\{1,2,3\}$ of UEs.
+In addition, time division duplexing is considered during the transmission of control packets.
+Specifically, each UE generates a connection request with probability $p_{x}$.
+A connection is requested randomly in one of $L_{x}\leq \tau$ non-overlapping, time slotted control resources, unique to group $x\in\{1,2,3\}$ of UEs.
 In other words, each group has a unique set of sub slots within a frame during which UEs may, but are not required to, request a connection.
-The random access phase length is equal to slot length $t_{s}$.
+The random access phase length is equal to slot length $\tau$.
 Collisions between connection requests from UEs in the same group are possible.

 The random access procedure considered in this work shares features of the 3GPP-based cellular network standards, which use the Physical Random Access Channel (PRACH), mapped on a one-to-one basis to the logical random access channel (RACH).
-RACH uses the S-ALOHA protocol and, in relation to the priorities assumed in this paper, allows the prioritization of connection requests based on Active Service Classes (ASC)~\cite{yang_ieeetwc_2008} which are unique to each UE, and can be adapted by the 3GPP-MAC layer once the UE are in connected mode~\cite[Sec.
+RACH uses the S-ALOHA protocol and, in relation to the priorities assumed in this paper, allows the prioritization of connection requests based on Active Service Classes (ASC)~\cite{yang_ieeetwc_2008} which are unique to each UE, and can be adapted by the 3GPP-MAC layer once the UE is in connected mode~\cite[Sec.
 2.4.2.6]{laiho_book}.
 The BS advertises itself to the UEs within range through the broadcast channel using signatures (3GPP release 99, e.g. UMTS), subcarriers (3GPP release 8, e.g. LTE), or time slots, which each ASC can in-turn use for connection requests on RACH.
 The adaptation of the ASC is performed in the time intervals predefined by the operator.
 For the purpose of our paper we assume that the BSs collectively, through the Radio Network Controller, map the received signal from every registered UE to an associated ASC.

 We assume a zero-persistence protocol, i.e. a collision during a connection request implies that connections are lost, and also UEs do not retry to generate another dependent connection.
 Due to this assumption a power ramping process, i.e. feedback from the UE to the BS on an unsuccessful connection request~\cite[Sec.
 II-B]{yang_ieeetwc_2008}, is redundant.
 To isolate the impact of each group of UEs on collision rates, we assume mutually exclusive RACH resources assigned to each ASC~\cite[Fig. 4]{lin_vtc_2000}.
 Analysis of PRACH performance in isolation can be found in~\cite{lin_vtc_2000,cooper_tvt_2002}.